Seconded National Expert - Statistics

 Due to the large volume of applications, the Institute regrets that only candidates selected for the interviews will be contacted.

-Subject to a probationary period, the secondment will be for a minimum of six months but not more than two years.
-It may be extended further up to a maximum period of two years.
-The place of secondment is Vilnius, Lithuania.
+The secondment will be for a minimum of six months but not more than two years and may be extended further up to a maximum period of two years.
+The place of secondment shall be Vilnius, Lithuania.

 The SNE will be required to enter into a commitment to act independently in the public interest and to make complete declarations of any direct or indirect interests that might be considered prejudicial to his or her independence.

-If a candidate considers that s/he has been adversely affected by a particular decision, s/he can lodge a complaint under Article 90(2) of the Staff Regulations of Officials of the European Union and Conditions of Employment of Other Servants of the European Union, by writing to The Director, European Institute for Gender Equality, Gedimino pr.
-16, Vilnius, Lithuania LT-01103.
+If a candidate considers that s/he has been adversely affected by a particular decision, s/he can lodge a complaint under Article 90(2) of the Staff Regulations of Officials of the European Communities and Conditions of Employment of Other Servants of the European Communities, by writing to the Director, European Institute for Gender Equality, Gedimino Prospektas 16, Vilnius Lithuania LT01103.